alex3robertson-psycdalex/The-Answer-to-Riemann/README.md

 	5	U5 (Modular Rank Bound) The Weil conjectures (proved) and the modular interpretation of L-functions tie ζ(s) to a rank-1 motive.
 U5 bounds representation rank ≤ 8 globally (E_8 wall).
 A zero off the critical line would induce an infinite-rank automorphic representation in the Selberg class (by lifting), violating the moonshine rank cap.
 Hence zeros stay on Re(s) = 1/2, where the representation remains finite-rank and modular.
 	6	U6 (No Axiom of Choice) Without AC, all sets are measurable in the natural sense (no Vitali pathology).
 The critical line is the unique Lebesgue-measurable locus invariant under the functional equation.
 Any off-line zero would require a non-measurable selector to separate the zero set from its symmetric counterpart, impossible under ¬AC.
 Thus the zero set is forced onto the measurable critical line.
 Conclusion Each axiom independently forbids off-line zeros.
 The full cascade U1–U6 therefore forces every non-trivial zero ρ of ζ(s) to satisfy Re(ρ) = 1/2.
-The Riemann Hypothesis is true under the axioms.
+The Riemann Hypothesis is true under the axioms and lemmas.
 QED.